oslabs-beta/Konstellation/README.md

 npm install
 ```

-Once all of the npm dependencies are installed, run
+Once all of the npm dependencies are installed, run:
 ```
 npm start
 ```
 Navigate to `localhost:8080` to run the application

-2. On successful startup, if you are not connected to your AWS, please enter your AWS credentials.
+1. On successful startup, if you are not connected to your AWS cluster, please enter your AWS credentials, otherwise the app will proceed to the cluster map view.
 ![loginpage](./images/konstellation-login.png)

-3. To view a list of traces click on the table tab at the bottom of the screen.
+2. To view a list of traces click on the table tab at the bottom of the screen.
 ![cluster-view](./images/KonstellationCluster.png)
-4. To view a specific trace, click on the trace ID on the table.
+3. To view a specific trace, click on the trace ID on the table.
 ![trace-table](./images/konstellation-trace-table.png)
+4. To return to the clusterView click on the clusterView button.
 ![trace](./images/trace-view.png)
-6. To return to the clusterView click on the clusterView button.

 5. To view a specific trace, if the trace Id is known, enter the traceId at the search bar on the top and click submit.